How to Embroider Letters with a Sewing Machine

 How to Embroider Letters with a Sewing Machine?

-1. First remove the normal sewing machine foot and cover the feed dogs on your machine using plastic cover as shown in the image and thread your machine.
+Step 1.
+Remove the normal sewing machine foot and cover the feed dogs on your machine using plastic cover as shown in the image and thread your machine.

+Step 2.
 Use matching thread colors to bobbin and needle as you wish.
 Adjust the embroidery stitch pattern as zigzag and stitch width should be adjusted to zero level on the adjustable wheel on the machine.
-Now your sewing machine is ready for embroidery work.

-6. Start stitching the edge of the first letter
+Step 8.
+Start stitching the edge of the first letter.

 Hold the hoop while you are doing the first few stitches to secure the thread.